 Diving Competitions in England

 Once the basics are learned, you can then work towards your first diving competitions.
-The ASA and British Diving have developed a multi-level competition programme on both local and national level.
+Swim England and British Diving have developed a multi-level competition programme on both local and national level.

 Diving competitions are skill-focused.
 To become a successful diver, athletes must have a complete diving skill set rather than just being able to perform a couple of dives.